dkackman/chia-repl/README.md

 > node index.js

 > .help
 .break             Sometimes you get stuck, this gets you out .clear             Break, and also clear the local context .connect           Opens the websocket connection to the chia daemon.
 Enables these awaitable functions: crawler, daemon, farmer, full_node, harvester, wallet
 .disconnect        Closes the websocket connection to the chia daemon .editor            Enter editor mode
 .exit              Exit the REPL
 .help              Print this help message
-.load           Load JS from a file into the REPL session .load-options   Loads options (name is optional)
-.save           Save all evaluated commands in this REPL session to a file .save-options   Saves the options (name is optional)
+.load              Load JS from a file into the REPL session .load-connection   Loads connection (name is optional) .save              Save all evaluated commands in this REPL session to a file .save-connection   Saves the connection (name is optional)

 Press Ctrl+C to abort current expression, Ctrl+D to exit the REPL
-> options
+> connection
 {
   host: 'localhost',
   port: 55400,